 Quality that is measured and followed up

-Attendo strives to continuously improve the quality of our operations.
-Accordingly, we work systematically to further develop, measure and follow up our care services.
-Much of what is currently considered industry standards, such as social documentation, contact persons and personal time, are the results of Attendo’s development work.
+Attendo strives to continuously improve the quality of care by working systematically to develop, measure and follow up care services.
+Much of that currently considered industry praxis, such as social documentation, contact persons and personal time, are the results of Attendo’s development work.

 Surveys confirm high quality

 Attendo regularly carries out surveys to verify that the trend is aligned with

 set customer satisfaction targets.
 In addition to the results provided

 through the national service user survey, Attendo carries out its own

 customer surveys at least twice a year to monitor the customer satisfaction